How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 March 05, 2019

-Hey there Salvagers!
 I wanted to fill you in on some things that have been happening around Two Robots HQ.
 First and foremost, we have done a small rebrand to ourselves to be more fun.
 “Wait, you weren’t fun before?”.
 Oh nice, I’m glad you asked.
-We…
+We were, but we want to…

 peacemaker hero